-On the last day of my trip in Central Newfoundland, we were scheduled to go out with Hare Bay Adventures on a wooden row boat adventure.
-However, the owner Duane called the day before to ask us if we wanted to go whale watching instead, as he believed the area currently had the best whale watching on the island.
-Being the wildlife lover that I am, jumped on the opportunity.
+We were meant to go with Hare Bay Adventures on a wooden row boat adventure, but the owner called the day before to ask us if we wanted to go whale watching instead.
+He said that he thought the area currently had the best whale watching on the island, so of course, I said YES!

 More to that, the whales were so playful.
 They were happily flapping around in the water, which to me looked like they were waving at us.
 It was such a magical experience!

-The whales aren’t the only marine life you can see here either, the area is full of birds.
-We went past a small island, that dozens of Northern Gannets were perched on.
+The area is also full of sea birds.
+We went past a small island that dozens of Northern Gannets were perched on!

-I was busy trying to get a photo of the Northern Gannets, only to turn around and see literally thousands of birds flying over the boat.
+I was busy trying to get a photo of the Northern Gannets, only to turn around and see thousands of birds flying over the boat.
 It was a feeding frenzy and an incredible experience to witness.
 It felt like an episode of planet earth!
-We even saw puffins diving for fish in the water.
+It’s a great place to go puffin-watching in Newfoundland.

-Hare Bay Adventures offers private whale watching tours when the whales are in the bay, as well as a variety of other adventurous tours including hiking, campfires, row boating, bird-watching, fishing, and more.
-Basically anything you want to do in that area, they can help you with.
+Hare Bay Adventures offers private whale-watching tours when the whales are in the bay, as well as a variety of other adventurous tours, including hiking, campfires, row boating, bird-watching, fishing, and more.

 There are only a couple of major rapids on this route, but the guides make it fun by ‘playing’ in the water.
 We purposely took the raft back into several of the rapids, which is unlike any other rafting experience I’ve done before.
 One of these is called the ‘toilet bowl’ where you flood the raft with water.
 It’s a blast!

-It’s only 8km round-trip hike, but what makes this hike challenging is the number of stairs.
-The trail starts off seemingly easy through the forest, but as you get closer to the top you will be faced with what feels like never-ending staircases.
+It’s an 8km round-trip hike, made more challenging by the number of stairs.
+The trail starts off seemingly easy through the forest, but as you get closer to the top, you will be faced with what feels like never-ending staircases.
 To be more precise, it’s actually 2200 stairs, but that’s up AND down.

-There are also several waterfalls along the trail, although they were pretty dry when we hiked it as it hadn’t been raining much (remind me why I live in Eastern Newfoundland again)?
-I’d imagine these would be pretty gorgeous though after a heavy rainfall!
+There are also several waterfalls along the trail, although they were pretty dry when we hiked it as it hadn’t been raining much.

-In total it took us about 3 hours round-trip to hike, which included lots of photos at the top.
-The trail starts by the entrance of King’s Point at the Visitor Center on Highway 391, just 12 KM off the Trans Canada Highway.
+The trail took us about 3 hours round-trip to hike, which included lots of photos at the top.
+The trailhead is by the entrance of King’s Point at the Visitor Center on Highway 391, 12 KM off the Trans Canada Highway.

-Go Sea Kayaking around The Bay of Exploits with Adventures Newfoundland
+#4.
+Go Sea Kayaking around The Bay of Exploits

 One of my favorite adventures in Central Newfoundland was sea kayaking around the Bay of Exploits with Adventures Newfoundland.

-The weather was not looking overly favorable in the morning, so we decided to wait it out because in Newfoundland, you can always count on the weather changing.
+The weather was not looking overly favorable in the morning, so we decided to wait it out because you can always count on the weather changing in Newfoundland.
 Paul took us inside his cozy cabin and entertained us with stories over scones and coffee.

-Our waiting paid off and the skies became perfectly clear in the afternoon, so we headed out into the kayaks and set off for a beautiful sunset paddle.
-Located within the much larger Notre Dame Bay, the Bay of Exploits offers very sheltered paddling among its many islands.
+Our waiting paid off and the skies became perfectly clear in the afternoon, so we headed out into the kayaks for a beautiful sunset paddle.
+Located within the much larger Notre Dame Bay, the Bay of Exploits offers some of the most scenic sea kayaking in Newfoundland.

 Just in time for sunset, we headed up to Brimstone head for a quick hike to one of the four corners of the flat earth, or at least what’s believed by the Flat Earth Society.
 The other three are Hydra, Bermuda Triangle, and Papa New Guinea (new travel goal)?